bjornmeansbear/sp2017gd2/README.md

   - there is so much this could do probably...
   - totally change what's there, reveal extra content, think about the ways this affects interactions?
   - What other kinds of interactions can be turned into something like this?
 Clicks? scrolling?

-    * what about something that explores how someone knows where to click?
+    - what about something that explores how someone knows where to click?
 Hierarchy of interactions? what's important when I'm trying to figure out the required interaction to proceed?

+  - <http://www.lilimaya.net/temp/> Aha! here are some things that could be utilized in regards to thinking about :hover AND CSS3 transforms, animations, etc.

 8. Something about grids/layouts